 Mori graduated in 2015, with her Master of International Business from Florida International University.
-While in school, she founded and operated her own accessory boutique, O’Amor, in Miami, Florida and online.
-She also has 6 years of experience in the airport industry.
-She held management positions at both the Duty-Free America store in Atlanta, Georgia and the Coffee Beanery in the Miami International Airport.
+While in school, she founded and operated her first company, an accessory boutique, O’Amor, in Miami, Florida and online.

-Aside from her daily business-oriented goals and operations, she leads Concessions International’s Corporate Social Responsibility arm, CI Cares and serves on the Metro Atlanta Ambassador Board.
+Aside from her daily business-oriented goals and operations, she leads Concessions International’s Corporate Social Responsibility Arm, CI Cares, serves as the Southeast Regional Director for the Airport Minority Advisory Council, and serves on the YMCA Metro Atlanta Ambassador Board.
 Mori shares her late grandfather, Herman Jerome Russell’s, passion for entrepreneurship and supporting causes that are impactful to communities.

 Maryland Governor Larry Hogan appointed Ricky Dorell Smith as Executive Director of the Maryland Aviation Administration (MAA) on July 10, 2015.
 Mr. Smith is responsible for the planning, operation, and management of Baltimore/Washington International Thurgood Marshall Airport (BWI Marshall), Martin State Airport, and regional aviation activities for the State of Maryland.